 In this workshop, you will be able to learn about the four stages of writing, with examples and activities to help demonstrate exactly how to apply everything you learn!

 The workshop will be run by members of our Academic Portfolio as well as a School of Psychology tutor, so this is your time to ask any questions before you start writing.

 In semester 1, we hold workshops for PSYC2001 (Research Methods 2) and PSYC3001 (Research Methods 3) to help students with their revision for these subjects, and to provide an opportunity outside of lectures and tutorials to ask questions.
 There is a revision workshop at the end of the semester for both PSYC2001 and PSYC3001, as well as an additional mid-semester PSYC2001 workshop.
 All revision workshops are run by tutors from the School of Psychology.

-This year, we introduced PAL (Peer Assisted Learning) sessions for PSYC2001 and BTB (Back to Basics) classes for PSYC3001.
+This year, we introduced PAL (Peer Assisted Learning) sessions for PSYC2001 and Keeping up with PSYC3001 classes.